saltyorg/docs/docs/reference/guides/rclone-remote.md

-# Creating an rclone remote
+# Creating an rclone remote for Google Drive

-This article describes how to create an rclone remote
+This article describes how to create an rclone remote for Google Drive

 This article walks through creating a Google Drive remote, but basically the same process is followed for any type of remote; dropbox, sftp, whatever.
 Choose the desired type of remote in step 4 and follow the prompts.